 Reading Power’s highly trained volunteer tutors provide one-to-one literacy instruction during the school day under the guidance of educational professionals.
 Lesson plans structure each tutoring session and are individualized daily for each student.
 Each kindergarten through second grade session encompasses reading, writing, and speaking to foster the promise of literacy.

-Students in the kindergarten program develop story listening skills, phonemic awareness, and alphabet knowledge.
+Students in the kindergarten program develop story listening skills, increase alphabet letter and sound skills, and boost phonemic awareness and phonics skills.
 These early literacy skills are the main predictors of first grade reading success.
-Kindergarten students receive 25-minute sessions four times per week.
+Kindergarten students receive 25-minute sessions up to four times per week.

 First and Second Grade

-The first and second grade program aims to accelerate students’ literacy learning through a balanced literacy curriculum.
+The first and second grade program aims to accelerate students’ literacy learning through a combined literacy approach.
 Students read texts at their individual instructional level, and a focus on developing fluency, writing and comprehension are the basis of our program.
-Direct word study instruction, including phonics and building a sight word vocabulary, is also emphasized.
-First and second grade students are tutored for 40 minutes, five days a week.
+Direct word study instruction is also emphasized, including phonics and building a sight word vocabulary.
+First and second grade students are tutored for 40 minutes up to five days a week.

 Reading Power students receive 60-100 individual tutoring sessions throughout the academic year in a dedicated Reading Power space.
 A caring adult’s individualized, one-to-one attention is fundamental to Reading Power’s tutoring model.
 Tutored students demonstrate growth towards grade-level benchmarks through accelerated learning.